Why the Smartest SaaS Startups Are Hiring Fractional Chief Economists

 • Stakeholder strategy – frame data‑backed policy positions that turn compliance into competitive advantage.

-Fractional Economist vs Fractional CFO
+Fractional Chief Economist vs Fractional CFO

-Fractional CFOFractional Economist
+Fractional CFOFractional Chief Economist

 Core FocusReporting, budgeting, cash‑flow, GAAP/ASC‑606 compliancePricing, growth mechanics, causal testing, strategic foresight